How female football referees deal with sexist remarks like 'I want to take you home'

-Female football referees in Latin America have to cope with such chants from men’s players
+Female football referees in Latin America have to cope with some terrible chants from men's players; they are also shoved, spat at, insulted and flirted with on the field

 LIMA (Peru): A rough tackle, the whistle blows and a foul is given.
 “Get back in the kitchen!” the player yells at the referee.